OctopusDeploy/blog/blog/2021-11/common-deployment-patterns-and-how-to-set-them-up-in-octopus/index.md

 1. Click **ADD LIFECYCLE** from the top right.
 1. Enter a name and description for your new lifecycle, then click **ADD PHASE**.
 1. If adding your full development pipeline (recommended):
-   - Enter the name of your earliest phase (‘Development’, for example).
+   - Enter the name of your earliest phase (`Development`, for example).
    - Click the **ADD ENVIRONMENT** button and select the related environment from the dropdown.
 Decide if you want to deploy automatically and click **OK**.
    - Click **ADD PHASE** to add another and repeat these steps.
 1. When adding the phase for Production, add both your blue and green environments.